LFPy/LFPykit/README.md

   To compute extracellular potentials in infinite volume conductor from current dipole moment
 * `eegmegcalc.InfiniteHomogeneousVolCondMEG`:
-  Class for computing magnetic field from current dipole moments under assumption of infinite homogeneous volume conductor model
+  Class for computing magnetic field from current dipole moments under the assumption of infinite homogeneous volume conductor model
 * `eegmegcalc.SphericallySymmetricVolCondMEG`:
-  Class for computing magnetic field from current dipole moments under assumption of a spherically symmetric volume conductor model
+  Class for computing magnetic field from current dipole moments under the assumption of a spherically symmetric volume conductor model
 * `eegmegcalc.NYHeadModel`:
   Class for computing extracellular potentials in detailed head volume